warpaltarpers/schedule-generator/README.md

 # schedule-generator
-Schedule block generator for Summer 2019 internship
+Schedule block generator; summer 2019 pet project to challenge the portability and efficiency of analog scheduling methods.